 - In-person, event-based signage, activations (such as passport game, portrait gallery, etc.) and visibility opportunities

 - Special Interest Groups events at Convention

-- Non-CE programming, such as programming/events hosted by NSSLHA, Multi-cultural affairs, Membership, ASHA Audiology, etc.
+- Programming not offered for ASHA CEUs, such as programming/events hosted by NSSLHA, Multicultural Affairs, Membership, ASHA Audiology, etc.

 Are there specific restrictions for ASHA Special Interest Group (SIG) event co-sponsors?